Coleridge-Initiative/ada-2018-kcmo/support/notebook_status.md

   4. Show some kind of correlation/table combining 2 variable from different datasets
     + Combining Lodes and water data
   - Important to stress the different time intervals between wage records, water data, LODES data
-- *Need a better sense of water data or MO wage records for this.*
+- *I do not have them creating tables (no output schema).
+Is this a good idea?*

 ## 2_1_Database_clients
-- Remove section on the command line
+- *Remove section on the command line*
 - Rest is still relevant
-- Change connection to database
+- *Change connection to database*

 ## 2_3_data_visualization
 - Keep as is